 - All raw materials are US Food and Drug Administration compliant or equivalent

 Laboratory assessment of a gravity-fed ultrafiltration water treatment device designed for household use in low-income settings.
 This study was funded by Vestergaard Fransen, ran by London School of Hygiene and Tropical Medicine, and University of Arizona is the independent laboratory that tested and produced these results via EPA Protocol and Guide Standard for Testing Microbiological Water Purifiers. – Part of LifeStraw Family Evidence Dossier (available by request)

-London School of Hygiene and Tropical Medicine, University of Arizona, Intertek Vietnam, Para Membranes, Vestergaard Certification, Assorted Lab Assessments in-country: Pro-Lab (Brazil), Universidad de Antioquia (Colombia), Ministry of Water Resources Lab (Ethiopia), Water Research Institute (Ghana), Delhi Test House (India), Water Aid Lab(Madagascar), Qualibet (Philippines), Rwanda Bureau of Standards (Rwanda), Umgeni WaterAmanzi (South Africa) Interview with representative
+Test have been perfomed by London School of Hygiene and Tropical Medicine, University of Arizona, Intertek Vietnam, Para Membranes, Vestergaard Certification, Assorted Lab Assessments in-country: Pro-Lab (Brazil), Universidad de Antioquia (Colombia), Ministry of Water Resources Lab (Ethiopia), Water Research Institute (Ghana), Delhi Test House (India), Water Aid Lab(Madagascar), Qualibet (Philippines), Rwanda Bureau of Standards (Rwanda), Umgeni WaterAmanzi (South Africa) Interview with representative

 Contamination of filtered water is possible with exposed/improper handling and storage.